Why a Deeply Depressed George Harrison Stumbled on ‘Extra Texture’

 Extra Texture, released on Sept.
 22, 1975, took that one giant step further, becoming almost relentlessly morose.
 A seemingly superfluous rewrite of a Beatles song (“This Guitar Can’t Keep from Crying”) serves as a signpost for the entire album's creatively bankrupt, dead-end vibe.

 Harrison's final album for Apple Records, Extra Texture ultimately felt like the contract obligation that it was – despite the presence of first-rate sidemen like Gary Wright, Jim Keltner, Jesse Ed Davis, Leon Russell and Billy Preston, among others.
-The familiar Apple label, in a move reflecting yet another damaged relationship, was presented as nothing more than an eaten-out core.
+The familiar Apple logo, in a move reflecting yet another damaged relationship, was presented on the album label as nothing more than an eaten-out core.

 A move from the U.K. to Los Angeles followed, and that only exasperated things as Harrison returned to drink and drugs.
 Straying far afield from his religious moorings, George also left behind the free-spirited uplift that made his initial post-Beatles projects such pleasant surprises.
 The result, Harrison told Musician magazine in 1987, was "a grubby album, in a way.
 The production left a lot to be desired, as did my performance.
 I was in a real down place.
 Some songs I like, but in retrospect I wasn't very happy about it."